EricAsMyself/Poole-Resume/index_2027.md

 - Will work in React to build website.
 - Will work in backend in C#
-- Worked with other to build healthy work environment.
+- Worked with others to build healthy work environment.

 `January 2022 – September 2022`
 **BYU Pathways**, _Degree Planner_, Rexburg, ID

-- Automated responsibilities with python increasing productivity.
-Developed software too open links and interact with the information to increase productivity.
+- Automated responsibilities with Python increasing productivity.
+Developed software to open links and interact with the information.

-- Audited more than 100 of student’s degrees.
+- Audited more than 100 student’s degrees.
 When reviewed got above 98% on all degree audits.
 Also shown as a fast auditor often getting the most done in a day.

 - Mentored/Trained new hires.
 Came up with over 30 minutes of video training.
-Designed a Microsoft Sh arePoint, to hold all trainings for Degree Audit team.
+Designed a Microsoft SharePoint, to hold all trainings for Degree Audit team.

 - Conducted work in IT and in charge of a specific hard to learn software.
 CRM or software as a dashboard for productivity.

 `June 2020 – September 2021`
 **Dewey Pest Control**, _Sales Associate_, Redlands, CA

-- Sold contracts in my second summer worth $80,000 all in reoccurring sales.
+- Sold contracts in my second summer worth $80,000 in recurring sales.
 Worked completely commission based.
 - Mentored sales associates increasing the number of their contracts sold.
 I helped to increase sales by more than 50%, by helping them to see where they could improve.
 Both in team meetings, and in one-on-one sessions.

 ## Service and Work History